Fact Sheet 32:

 Debit cards (also known as check cards) look—but don’t act—like credit cards.
 Typically, they have a Visa or MasterCard logo on the front, but (unlike a credit card) will also say “Check Card” or “Debit” somewhere on the front of the card.
 They work more like checks because the money is deducted directly from your bank account.
 You or the merchant runs the card through a scanner that enables the bank to electronically verify the funds are available and approve the transaction.

-Debit cards can function both with a Personal Identification Number (PIN) (on-line transaction) or without a PIN (off-line transaction).
+Debit cards can function either with a Personal Identification Number (PIN) (on-line transaction) or without a PIN (off-line transaction).
 ATM (automatic teller machine) cards only function with a PIN (on-line transaction).

 - An “on-line transaction” deducts the money from your account almost immediately and for safety reasons, requires you to give a Personal Identification Number, or PIN.
 PIN transactions take money from your account via electronic fund transfer (EFT), networks such as Pulse, Interlink, Star, or NYCE.